All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Combined with ipamorelin: A widely used combination for enhanced GH release, dosed as directed by the prescribing physician.

-There is no specific "libido dose" for CJC-1295.
-The same protocols used for general health optimization are the ones that patients report libido-related benefits from.
+There's no specific "libido dose" for CJC-1295.
+The same protocols used for general health improvement are the ones that patients report libido-related benefits from.
 For complete dosing information, see our CJC-1295 dosage guide.

 Benefits and Expected Results